 The Tasmanian right to information framework has been subject to a significant increase in use and scrutiny over the last several years.
-These increases, in addition to comments made by victim-survivors in the Commission of Inquiry around difficulty accessing government information, demand that the Tasmanian State Service's right to information processes be reviewed as well as presenting an opportunity for these processes to be improved.
+These increases, in addition to comments made by victim-survivors in the Commission of Inquiry around difficulty accessing government information, both demand and present an opportunity for the Tasmanian State Service's right to information processes be reviewed and improved.

-The Right to Information Uplift Project has been established as the next phase of the Tasmanian Government's Transparency Agenda to address these concerns, with \$500,000 provided in funding over two financial years to improve RTI processes across the Tasmanian State Service.
+The Right to Information Uplift Project has been established as the next phase of the Tasmanian Government's Transparency Agenda to assist with addressing these concerns, with \$500,000 provided in funding over two financial years to improve RTI processes across the Tasmanian State Service.

-Through a survey conducted with the officers who are delegated right to information powers and functions under the Right to Information Act 2009, it was identified that the success of right to information in Tasmania is being limited by resourcing issues, inconsistent processes across agencies, a lack of dedicated training for RTI delegates or other officers involved in servicing an RTI request, difficulty in obtaining engagement from other officers involved in the process within necessary timeframes, and attitudes against proactive disclosure that are held by some officers within agencies.
+Through a survey conducted with the officers who are delegated powers and functions under the Right to Information Act 2009, it was identified that the success of right to information in Tasmania is being limited by resourcing issues, inconsistent processes across agencies, a lack of dedicated training for RTI delegates or other officers involved in servicing an RTI request, difficulty in obtaining engagement from other officers involved in the process within necessary timeframes, and attitudes against proactive disclosure that are held by some officers within agencies.